CompEphys-team/DroSort/README.md

 ## Instalation
 This software runs in Python 3.
 There are some packages that need to be installed.
 Instalation options:
 ### 1. Conda
-You can run Spike Sorting with Conda ([https://docs.anaconda.com/anaconda/install/index.html]) and use the enviroment on enviroment.yml in this repository.
-After creating the enviroment you might have all the packages necesaries. **You will have to activate the enviroment everytime you want to use it**.
+You can run Spike Sorting with Conda ([https://docs.anaconda.com/anaconda/install/index.html]) and use the environment on environment.yml in this repository.
+After creating the environment you might have all the packages necesaries. **You will have to activate the environment everytime you want to use it**.

-Create conda enviroment
+Create conda environment

-	conda env create -n SpikeSort -f enviroment.yml
+	conda env create -n SpikeSort -f environment.yml

 Activate conda SpikeSort

     conda activate SpikeSort

-For finishing using this enviroment:
+For finishing using this environment:

 	conda deactivate